Barry Jones, Baron Jones

-Stephen Barry, Baron Jones PC (born 26 June 1938) is a British Labour Party politician who served as a Member of Parliament (MP) from 1970 to 2001, and since then as a life peer.
+Stephen Barry Jones, Baron Jones PC (born 26 June 1938) is a British Labour Party politician who served as a Member of Parliament (MP) from 1970 to 2001, and since then as a life peer.

 Early life

 Jones was educated at Hawarden Grammar School and Bangor College of Education.
 A teacher, he was president of the Flint County National Union of Teachers.
 He also served for two years in the Royal Welsh Fusiliers.

 Political career

 Jones first stood for Parliament in Northwich in 1966, without success, although he reduced the Conservative majority from 4,385 to 703.
 He was the Member of Parliament (MP) for East Flintshire from 1970 to 1983.

 He was a parliamentary under-secretary of state for Wales from 1974 to 1979, and became MP for Alyn and Deeside in 1983.

 In 1994, Jones was appointed by the Prime Minister as a member of the then new Intelligence and Security Committee, on which he served until 2001; when the Committee was dissolved at that year's general election, Jones retired from the House of Commons and was made a life peer with the title Baron Jones, of Deeside in the County of Clwyd, as was Dale Campbell-Savours, who had served on the Committee since 1997.
 Jones was replaced as Alyn and Deeside MP by Mark Tami.

 In the 1999 Queen's Birthday Honours, Jones was made a member of the Privy Council of the United Kingdom.